 Now add the flour, 1/3 at a time, and gently fold with the spatula.
 Again, don’t overmix!
 Continue until all the flour is incorporated and the mixture is mostly smooth.
 Gently add the batter to the strawberries, just a little blop at a time.
 Smooth out the top and put it in the oven.

 Bake the cake for about 35 to 45 minutes.
 It will look as if it will overflow the pan, but it shouldn’t.
 While the cake is baking, prepare a platter for turning it out onto.
 I avoid using glass for a hot cake, as I once had one explode from the sudden heat.
 Instead, I will cut out a piece of parchment paper a little wider than my cake pan and place it on a metal tray.
 Then once it is cooled, I will gently grasp the exposed paper and use it to help me slide the cake onto the platter I want to serve from.

 The cake is done when you no longer see it jiggle in the middle.
 The cake will also be golden brown.
-Remove it from the oven and allow it to sit for just a couple of minutes.
+Remove it from the oven and allow it to sit for about 5 minutes on a wire cooling rack.
 Carefully loosen the cake from the side of the pan without cutting into the cake itself.
 Place your platter over the cake and holding both carefully with oven mitts, flip the cake over onto the tray.
 Don’t remove the pan, yet!
 Wait just a moment for the juices to sink into the cake a little first, then carefully remove the pan by lifting straight up.